 A Warmer Than Average Winter Doesn’t Always Mean Sunshine and Blue Skies

-When the National Oceanic and Atmospheric Administration (NOAA) announced the probability of a warmer than average winter with average to lower precipitation, many people rejoiced.
-Hopefully, it meant the polar vortex would not sweep down and plunge half the country into subzero temperatures.
+When the National Oceanic and Atmospheric Administration (NOAA) announces a warmer than average winter with average to lower precipitation, many people rejoice.
+Hopefully, the polar vortex will stay in the polar regionss and not plunge most of the country into subzero temperatures.
 Less precipitation usually means less snow.
 Not so good for skiers, snowboarders, and snowmobilers.
 Better for those who wish they lived in the Caribbean.

-Warmer winters often bring more turbulent weather: ice storms, blankets of heavy instead of fluffy snow, and high winds.
+The truth is, warmer winter weather often brings more turbulent weather in the form of ice storms, blankets of heavy snow instead of fluffy snow, and high winds.
 Instead of a few inches of fluff, we get an inch or two wintry mix.
-While we might not see much in the way of subzero temperatures, below freezing for a good portion of the country is still a probability.
+While we might not see much in the way of subzero temperatures, below freezing for large sections of the country is more likely than not.

-The National Weather Service uses specific phrases you should know and heed.
+The National Weather Service uses specific phrases you should know and pay attention to.
 A “Winter Weather Advisory” is very different from a “Winter Storm Warning.”
 Learn these phrases and pay attention when you hear or see them.

 Winter Weather Advisory: Winter weather conditions will cause significant inconveniences and may present hazards to travel.
 Usually not life-threatening for the well prepared and cautious.
 Road conditions may cause delays and increase travel times.